Leaderboard

 Showing content with the highest reputation on 13/04/19 in all areas

-Things seems to be coming together quite nicely, if a little slower than planned on the car front.
+1. Things seems to be coming together quite nicely, if a little slower than planned on the car front.
 It is running though, and have dyno on Tuesday: Hoping no more than a month to get it road legal now Also been up to Scotland this week and completed 4 consecutive days of Munro-bagging, each of them 'bigger' and considerably more technical than Ben Nevis.
 Day 3 was a killer, equivalent in distance and elevation change to doing the easiest route up (and down) Snowdon 3 times!
-Conditions up there are kind though, with little snow even over 1000m, so it looks like I've picked a good year!5 points
+Conditions up there are kind though, with little snow even over 1000m, so it looks like I've picked a good year!

 2 points

-After checking a few wires I'm hoping I've cured the issue, slightly loose connection to the oil pressure switch.
+3. After checking a few wires I'm hoping I've cured the issue, slightly loose connection to the oil pressure switch.
 Its now sitting at 4 bar cold at idle dropping to 2 bar when at temp and 3.5 at around 3000rpm.
 Apologies for the dumb arsed questions but this is a new venture for me and been a complete novice to kit cars its a learning curve, to be honest I've avoided working on cars in general for years as i find them far to complicated, give me a mk2 escort with a X flow as a road car any day.
-Any idea on tyre pressures?2 points
+Any idea on tyre pressures?

-A little surprise waiting for you in the car park yesterday hey @aeg Have a lovely birthday today and well done to Becky for keeping all these secrets and organising all these wonderful things for you to do.
-We thoroughly enjoyed your birthday too and were very glad that you were not wearing a granny frock and wig for this one hey @IanK (Bagpuss) What a fantastic club this is to meet such wonderful people XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX1 point
+4. A little surprise waiting for you in the car park yesterday hey @aeg Have a lovely birthday today and well done to Becky for keeping all these secrets and organising all these wonderful things for you to do.
+We thoroughly enjoyed your birthday too and were very glad that you were not wearing a granny frock and wig for this one hey @IanK (Bagpuss) What a fantastic club this is to meet such wonderful people XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 1 point